Cantera/workshop-websites/participants.md

 ## Attending

 Everyone is welcome to attend the workshop.
-Please email [bryan.weber@uconn.edu](mailto:bryan.weber@uconn.edu) with questions or if you are planning to attend.
+Registration will be conducted through the Combustion Institute.
+More details as the date gets closer.